cypress-io/cypress-documentation/content/api/commands/selectfile.md

 #### `select` (default)

-By default, `selectFile()` runs in 'select' mode, mimicking a user selecting one or more files on an HTML5 input element.
+By default, `.selectFile()` runs in 'select' mode, mimicking a user selecting one or more files on an HTML5 input element.
 In this mode, the [subject](/guides/core-concepts/introduction-to-cypress#Subject-Management) must be a single `input` element with `type="file"`, or a `label` element connected to an input (either with its `for` attribute or by containing the input).